ajmolstad/penAFT/README.md

 Please contact `amolstad@ufl.edu` for citation directions.

 # Usage directions
-See ajmolstad.github.io/docs/penAFT_Example.html for details on implementation and usage.
+See [this document](ajmolstad.github.io/docs/penAFT_Example.html) for details on implementation and usage.